emmanuellerayssa/First-steps-with-CNN-Classification-on-the-CIFAR-10-Dataset/README.md

 </p>

 ## IMPROVEMENT IDEAS
 The results we obtained are more or less satisfying.
 Some classes are pretty well handled by the model while others are pretty tricky.
 The good news is that there is always room for improvement.
-So, to improve our model, we can try to play with the drop out and batchnormalization layers or to eventually add some more layers to the current.
+So, to improve our model, we can try to play with the drop out and batchnormalization layers or to eventually add some more layers to the current model.